 Richa Gupta became senior vice president and chief operating officer of RUSH University Group (RUMG) in May 2019.
 RUMG is a multidisciplinary group of more than 800 physicians and advanced practice providers employed by RUSH University Medical Center, who provide care in more than 80 practice sites across the Chicago area.
 Gupta oversees RUMG’s daily operations and works with RUMG leaders to position RUSH as one of the nation’s top-performing academic medical centers.

 In February 2020, Gupta was asked by Dr. Omar Lateef, president and chief executive officer of RUSH University Medical Center, to lead the Medical Center’s response to the COVID-19 pandemic.
 Throughout the spring, she and a team of leaders guided the Medical Center through a surge of patients that now totals more than 2,000 people, equipping staff with the resources, education and space needed to safely care for patients.
 This successful response, which includes outcomes for intensive care unit patients with COVID-19 that were far better than national averages, has garnered the Medical Center national recognition as one of the hospitals in the country most prepared for the pandemic.

 Gupta also has advanced the Medical Center’s quality rankings by focusing on efforts related to reducing avoidable patient harm and improving efficiency of care.
-In 2019, the health care services company Vizient ranked the Medical Center first among the nation’s academic medical centers for quality and accountability.
+In 2022, the health care services company Vizient ranked the Medical Center No. 3 among the nation’s academic medical centers for quality and accountability.